davidedc/devart-template/project_summary.md

 ## Description
 The primary aim is to have fun.
 Fun making something and fun playing with the result.
-In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with VJ's mac.
+In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with a VJ's mac.
-Hopefully using a large number of networked cheap computers will produce something beyone the scope of a single expensive one.
+Hopefully using a large number of networked cheap computers will produce something beyond the scope of a single expensive one.

 ## Link to Prototype
 NOTE: ...
 Make sure you have a stable version of your project running before